Jimmy01240397/python-proxy-server/Readme.md

 systems.
 Today, most proxies are web proxies, facilitating access to content on the World Wide Web and providing anonymity.

+### Add by Chummy
+1. now allow https proxy
+2. It can auto forward http packet, which was be ban in your internal to another proxy server.

 ### illustration
 <p align ="left">
 <img src= "assets/proxy-illustration.jpg" alt="Basic proxy understanding">